kaosat-dev/Blenvy/crates/blenvy/README.md

 ## Registry

-Blenvy automatically exports a Json file containing of all your registered components/ types, in order to be able to create UIs that allows you to add & edit your components directly in Blender in the [Blenvy](https://github.com/kaosat-dev/Blenvy/tree/main/tools/blenvy) Blender add-on
+Blenvy automatically exports a Json file containing of all your registered components/ types, in order to create UIs that allows you to add & edit your components directly in Blender in the [Blenvy](https://github.com/kaosat-dev/Blenvy/tree/main/tools/blenvy) Blender add-on
 - The output file will be generated in the ```Startup``` schedule whenever you run your app.
 - Every time you compile & run your app, the output json file will be updated.